 A couple days later, the San Juan fiesta starts, and then later concludes on June 25.

-Queen of the Lake fiesta in Chapala on Sunday in July starting at 10:30AM.
+Queen of the Lake fiesta in Chapala on a Sunday in July 14 and 15 starting at 9AM.
 This will be her 68th visit to Lake Chapala.
 This is the largest of several Virgin processions in this area, honoring the visiting Virgin de Zapopan who deserves an entire article in her own right, as she is credited with bringing the lake back from near disaster several times in recent decades.
 The lake nearly dried up, the people danced and prayed to her, the skies opened up with torrents of rain, and the Lake Chapala was miraculously brought back to life

 After the Mass, at 12pm, La Virgin and her followers proceed around the Chapala Malecon to the end of the pier and back again, when she is then placed in a boat which takes her out with a flotilla of boats to Scorpion Island for a night of devotion.
 When she returns the next day, a final Mass for the infirm, is said at the church in Chapala.
 In the meantime, weather permitting, there will be music, dancing, and a castillo in front of the church Sunday evening.